-Ukraine: Russians shift elite units to the new battleground - NewsBreak
+Ukraine: Russians Shift Elite Units to the New Battleground - NewsBreak

 He said such a move would open the way to the nation of Moldova, where Russia backs the breakaway region of Transnistria.
 Moldovan officials are warily watching Putin’s actions in Ukraine.

-Zelenskyy adviser Mykhailo Podolyak added that Russia “was always lying to everyone and that, in fact from the very beginning, it wanted stupidly to steal some of Ukraine’s territory to secure an outlet to Transnistria.”

-Satellite photos released Friday by Maxar Technologies revealed what appeared to be a second mass grave site excavated recently near Mariupol.
-The site at a cemetery in the town of Vynohradne has several newly dug parallel trenches measuring about 40 meters (131 feet) long, Maxar said in a statement.

-A day earlier, Maxar made public satellite photos of what appeared to be rows upon rows of more than 200 freshly dug mass graves next to a cemetery in the town of Manhush, outside Mariupol.
-That prompted Ukrainian accusations that the Russians are trying to conceal the slaughter of civilians in the city.
+On Thursday, satellite photos from Maxar Technologies revealed what appeared to be rows upon rows of more than 200 freshly dug mass graves on the outskirts of Mariupol, prompting accusations that the Russians are trying to conceal the slaughter of civilians taking place in the city.

-“This confirms again that the occupiers arrange the collection, burial and cremation of dead residents in every district of the city,” Andryushchenko said on the Telegram messaging app.

-The Ukrainians estimated that the graves seen in the photos released on Thursday could hold 9,000 bodies.
+Initial estimates from the Ukrainians said the graves could hold 9,000 bodies.

+There was no immediate reaction from the Kremlin on the satellite pictures.

 The U.N.
 Human Rights office again condemned the Russian invasion.